 After Shinjuku, I headed to Shibuya, one of the busiest areas in Tokyo.
 In fact, the Shibuya crossing is often referred to as the most crowded pedestrian junction in the world.

 During peak morning and evening hours, almost 1000 people cross at the same time.
-The Shibuya Scramble is an experience not to be missed while traveling solo to Japan.
+The Shibuya Scramble is an experience not to be missed while travelling solo to Japan.
 It symbolizes the ‘method to the madness’ mantle prescribed to this metropolis.

 The urban sprawl of downtown Shibuya can swiftly be counteracted by a walk through Yoyogi Park, on the outskirts of the district.
 The greenery and large open spaces of the park soothe the senses while directly leading to the Meiji-Jingu Shrine, one of the most impressive places of worship in Japan.